OGS-Digital-Service/digital-services-utilities/README.md

 - more complicated to handle simple and repeated breakpoint changes for multiple elements
 - some things are still easier to think about or handle with traditional css, thus the blended approach. (don't @ us bro these are two hotly contested ways of building stuff for the web)
 - everyone hates every opinion about technology and web design, so pick one and keep a low profile.

+## Some other considerations for performance
+- scale jpg images properly and keep file sizes less than 400kb if possible, even for heroes.
+(Can anyone tell the difference?)
+- youtube embeds require you to know the video ID so that you can include it in the template for lazy loading (load on action)